-K) Procurement
+J) Procurement

-In accordance with HUD regulations, Section 108 financed projects for private, for-profit businesses and private non- profits are exempt from HUD procurement policies.
+In accordance with HUD regulations, Section 108 financed projects for private, for-profit businesses are exempt from HUD procurement policies.

-L) Other Program Information
+K) Other Program Information

 All Section 108 funded projects are required to comply with federal, state and local statutes, regulations and requirements, including but not limited to the Davis-Bacon Act, Workers Compensation, Section 3 of the Housing and Community Development Act, and insurance requirements.